siddhivelankar23/GenAIComps/comps/dataprep/redis/README.md

 We organized these two folders in the same way, so you can use either framework for dataprep microservice with the following constructions.

+Instructions for multimodal data preparation can be found in the `multimodal_langchain` directory.

 # 🚀1.
 Start Microservice with Python（Option 1）

 ## 1.1 Install Requirements